fheavii/README.md/README.md

 # Closing

 <p align="justify">
-This project highlights how simple transactional data can be transformed into meaningful business insights through Excel analytics and dashboarding.
+This project highlights how simple transactional data can be transformed into meaningful business insights through Excel analytics and dashboard.
 It serves as a portfolio piece demonstrating my analytical thinking, visualization skills, and attention to design details.
 Thank you for visiting this project!
 Feel free to ⭐ the repository or reach out for feedback and collaboration.
 </p>